Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \subsection{General Object Counting}

 To verify the generality of our proposed methods, we conducted experiments on the DOTA dataset, which contains different types of objects with varying shapes and sizes.
-We used the CSRNet \cite{CSRNet} as the backbone and trained it with different density maps including fixed kernel, adaptive density map, DMG \cite{Adaptive-Density-Map2}, HD-PAPM, and AL-PAPM.
-Specifically, we used 690 images with 6 classes with object numbers larger than 10, labeled as "6 classes", as in \cite{Adaptive-Density-Map2} and 1869 high-resolution images with 18 classes, labeled as "18 classes".
-The results in Table \ref{table9} show that our proposed HD-PAPM and AL-PAPM outperform fixed and adaptive density map methods, confirming that our proposed PAPM learning target is generalizable to most counting tasks.
+We used the CSRNet \cite{CSRNet} as the backbone and trained it with different density maps including fixed kernel, adaptive kernel, DMG \cite{Adaptive-Density-Map2}, HD-PAPM, and AL-PAPM.
+We also evaluate P2PNet and P2P-PAPM on DOTA dataset.
+Specifically, we used 690 images with 6 classes with object numbers larger than 10, labeled as ``6 classes", as in \cite{Adaptive-Density-Map2} and 1869 high-resolution images with 18 classes, labeled as ``18 classes".
+The results in Table \ref{table9} show that our proposed HD-PAPM outperforms fixed and adaptive Gaussian density methods, confirming that our proposed PAPM learning target is generalizable to most counting tasks.
 Even compared with the superior Kernel-based Density Map Generation (KDMG) method, our AL-PAPM achieves lower MAE and MSE.
+Combining stronger P2PNet, our proposed P2P-PAPM achieves the best performances in all settings.